hwebz/universal-react-with-nextjs-the-ultimate-guide/README.md

 - Integrate your github repo
 - Deploy your app at the first time
 - Vercel auto-deploy will be triggered after each commit pushed to repo.

+## Deploying Hacker Next with Heroku
+- Create an app on Heroku
+- Login and push your code to heroku master